 A Quad Chart conveys the essence of the proposed solution for a single requirement.
 When preparing a submission, the offeror shall ensure that the specific criteria of the requirement are addressed, the solution is clear, and can be accomplished with the proposed technology, cost, and schedule.
 The Quad Chart includes a document header and four quadrants.
-The Quad Chart format and sample are provided at the BIDS website under Resources.
+The Quad Chart format and sample are provided on BIDS under Resources.